-Bring the needle under the threads from right side top diagonally as in the picture.
-Bring up the needle making a knot .
-Hold the loop gently but firmly with your left hand and pull the needle with your right hand.
+Bring the needle under the threads from the right side top diagonally as in the picture.
+Bring up the needle, making a knot.
+Hold the loop gently but firmly with your left hand, and pull the needle with your right hand.

 Ghiordes knot (Turkey stitch)

-This is a stitch resembling the carpet pile.
-Loops are made in a continuous manner mostly in multiple rows
+Ghiordes knot stitch is a stitch resembling the carpet pile.
+Loops are made continuously, mostly in multiple rows.

 Colonial knot (Figure 8 knot)

 Keep the thread in the shape of a loop near the fabric.

 Keep the tip of the needle inside the loop.

 Now twist the thread and wrap the needle once more.
 Pull the thread towards the left to tighten the ball formed.

 Carefully insert the needle with the twist on it, to a little to the side just like you do for the french knot.

 The knot which is formed is as attractive as the french knot.